rieckpil/progmot/content/post/writing-a-book-remotely.md

 Production is where the fun begins.
 We don't stop after developing the last feature but also cover monitoring and operation our Spring Boot application in production.
 This includes topics like structured logging, Amazon CloudWatch alerts, emitting metrics, creating operational dashboard, etc.

+Progress:
+- Revision 0.1: 2020-11-08
+- Revision 0.2: 2020-12-20
+- Revision 0.3: 2021-02-14
+- Revision 0.4: 2021-04-10

 ## Publishing Version 1.0

 (proofreading, aligning the wording, launch party on YouTube)

+The final release was on 1st August 2021.
+At the end we did some final checks for consistency, wording, and typos which took a little longer.

+To make the final release (version 1.0, there's no final release ever), we organized a release party and invited both the existing eBook readers as well as other interested persons from our audience.

+We talked about the sample application, the way we deploy the application, how we wrote the book, gave a feature demo and hit the release button on Leanpub together.

+The recording of this release party is [available on YouTube](https://www.youtube.com/watch?v=oaWEKvVXucU).

 Excalidraw for some nice-looking diagrams